tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/2. Secure Pod Traffic Using Calico Security Policy/README.md

 #### Tiers

-This lab uses the following tiers to secure the workloads.
+This lab uses the following tiers and Kubernetes RBAC to secure the workloads.

 - `Security Tier` is used by the security team to implement the enterprise security controls.
+Only security team along with the platform team who manages the platform have cluster-wide write access to the globalNetworkPolicy and networkPolicy in this tier.
 - `Platform Tier` is used by the platform team to implement the platform related policies.
+The platform team has cluster-wide unlimited access to the globalNetworkPolicy and networkPolicy in this tier and all the other tiers.
 - `App Tier` is used by the application developers to implement the application specific policies at the namespace level.
+Application developer team has namespace-evel write access to the networkPolicy in this tier.
 - `Default Tier` is used to implement the global default deny policy.
+Only platform team has unlimited access to this tier.

 #### Security Tier Policies Overview

-# The Security Tier

 The `security` tier will be used to implement high-level guardrails for the cluster.
 A `threatfeed` security policy will be enforced for all cluster workloads.
 The policy will `deny` egress connectivity to malicious IPs in the `threatfeed`.
 Tenant isolation is achieved by enforcing `tenant-1-restrict` and `tenant-2-restrict` security policies.
 These policies will ensure that the tenant workloads are isolated from the rest of the cluster workloads.